ericsonga/TeacherCSP/_sources/CSPRepeatImages/ch11_exercises.rst

         .. tab:: Question

-           Fix the code below to correct set the green and blue values to 0.75 times their current values.
+           Fix the code below to correctly set the green and blue values to 0.75 times their current values.

            .. activecode::  ch11ex5q
                 :nocodelens: